codekook/flask_good_choices_app/README.md

 ## Overview

 - **Controller: Python/Flask**
-- **Model: Sqlite/Sqlalchemy**
+- **Model: mySql/Sqlalchemy**
 - **View: HTML/CSS/Jinja**

-My first web application is built using the classic model, view, controller construct and is hosted on Heroku.
+My first web application is built using the classic model, view, controller construct and is hosted on PythonAnywhere.
 The purpose of the app is to create a simple tool for tracking chores getting completed around the house and providing immediate positive feedback when they're finished.
 There are more features and testing I look forward to adding, but for now this is a good start.

+**Check it out here- [Good Choices App](https://ralphcorey.pythonanywhere.com)**

 ## Features